stephaniezou1/Acorn-Search-Engine/README.md

 *   Add activities onto my endorsement list (create)
 *   Delete activities off my endorsement list (delete)

+For more detail on other features, please see [my Medium post]"https://medium.com/@stephaniezou/acorn-web-app-how-i-built-a-search-engine-using-ruby-on-rails-5efc3670a887" about Acorn!

 ## Implementations

 Some features include password encryption, authorization, validations, nested routes, numerous user journeys, dynamic search, nested forms, and the Bootstrap CSS library.
+Read more about the search function in my [medium post]"

 ## Tools